Bylaws of the Federal Reserve Bank of St. Louis

 Section 3.
 Meetings.

-Meetings of the Committee shall be held at such time as determined by the President.
+Meetings of the Committee shall be held at such times as determined by the President.
 Meetings of the Committee may be held virtually in accordance with Article I, Section 4.B.
-The senior officer (below the rank of First Vice President) with responsibility for the Bank's credit risk management function, or his or her designee, shall act as secretary of the Discount Committee and shall keep minutes of the meetings.
+The senior officer (below the rank of First Vice President) with responsibility for the Bank’s credit risk management function, or his or her designee, shall act as secretary of the Discount Committee and shall keep minutes of the meetings.
 The Committee Secretary shall maintain a current list of Discount Committee members.

 Section 4.
 Contingency Discount Window Operations.

-The Board of Directors shall annually authorize by resolution the appointment of such other Federal Reserve Bank of Banks as it deems advisable to act with the full power and authority of the Federal Reserve Bank of St. Louis and the Discount Committee to extend credit on its behalf and on its books, to manage and administer such extensions of credit, and to perform related credit and risk management functions, under such circumstances and subject to such conditions as the Board of Directors may prescribe.
+The Board of Directors shall periodically authorize by resolution the appointment of such other Federal Reserve Bank or Banks as it deems advisable to act with the full power and authority of the Federal Reserve Bank of St. Louis and the Discount Committee to extend credit on its behalf and on its books, to manage and administer such extensions of credit, and to perform related credit and risk management functions, under such circumstances and subject to such conditions as the Board of Directors may prescribe.

-ARTICLE VI - OFFICERS
+ARTICLE V - OFFICERS

 Section 1.
 Appointment.

 2. The Board of Directors shall determine the manner in which other officers of the Bank shall be appointed and their salaries established.
-A person may not hold other office while serving as President or First Vice President, or as an officer in the Audit Department, but otherwise a person may be appointed to more than one office at a given time.
+A person may not hold another office while serving as President or First Vice President, or as an officer in the Audit Department, but otherwise a person may be appointed to more than one office at a given time.

 Section 2.
 President.

-Subject to the supervision and control of the Board of Directors, the President shall be the chief executive officer of the Bank and, except as provided in Section 5 of this Article, all other officers and all employees of the Bank shall be responsible to him or her.
+Subject to the supervision and control of the Board of Directors, the President shall be the chief executive officer of the Bank and, except as provided in Section 5 of this Article, all other officers and all employees of the Bank shall be responsible directly to him or her.
 Subject to Section 1, hereof, the President and officers authorized by the President shall have the following powers:

 1. to appoint, hire, promote and prescribe the duties of other officers and of agents and employees of the Bank where such duties are not prescribed specifically by law, the Board of Directors, or the Bylaws;

-2. to execute contracts and other documents on behalf of the Bank and to authorize other officers and employees of the Bank to do the same;
+2. to execute contracts and other documents on behalf of the Bank and to authorize other officers and employees of the Bank to do the same; and

-4. to appoint such committees of officers of the Bank and others as he or she may from time to time deem advisable, and to prescribe the powers and duties of such committees where such powers and duties are not prescribed specifically by the Board of Directors.
+3. to appoint such committees of officers of the Bank and others as he or she may from time to time deem advisable, and to prescribe the powers and duties of such committees where such powers and duties are not prescribed specifically by the Board of Directors.

 The President or other authorized officers may suspend or remove any employee of the Bank other than the First Vice President or General Auditor.